Matt-Crow/GoogleWorkspaceInventoryTracker/README.md

 - `Set up`: creates any missing resources, such as sheets or forms
 - `Reset workspace`: **deletes all application data**, then performs setup
     - hint: you can rename a sheet to prevent it from being deleted by this
-- `Regenerate inventory form`: adds all items from the `inventory` sheet to the inventory form
+- `Regenerate remove item form`: adds all items from the `inventory` sheet to the remove item form
-- `Test`: runs developer tests
+- `Tests`: runs developer tests

 ## Using the application